FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 #### Codes

 An internal `<codeSet>` is a container for `<code>` elements.
-In the schema, each code has a name attribute to tell its logical name, and a value attribute to tell its value on the wire.
-Additionally, each `<code>` element has a numeric id attribute.
+In the schema, each code has a `name` attribute to tell its logical name, and a `value` attribute to tell its value on the wire.
+Additionally, each `<code>` element has a numeric `id` attribute.

 Codes may be added to a code set over time, or existing codes may be deprecated.
-The history of codes within a code set may be recorded using the pedigree attributes of attribute group entityAttribGrp.
+The history of codes within a code set may be recorded using the pedigree attributes of attribute group `entityAttribGrp`.

 Codes may be documented with an `<annotation>` element tree.